CenterForOpenScience/sharepa/README.md

 my_search = ShareSearch()

 my_search = my_search.query(
-    'query_string', # Type of query, will accept a lucene query string query='NOT tags:*', # This lucene query string will find all documents that don't have tags analyze_wildcard=True  # This will make elasticsearch pay attention to the asterisk (which matches anything) )
+    'exists', # Type of query, will accept a field to check if exists field='tags', # This lucene query string will find all documents that have tags )
 ```

-This type of query accepts a 'query_string'.
+This type of query accepts a 'exists'.
 Other options include a [match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html), a [multi-match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html), a [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html), and any other query structure available in the elasticsearch API.

 We can see what that query that we're about to send to elasticsearch by using the pretty print helper function: